 It’s one thing to write down you goals and set up an action plan to achieve them, but are your goals always on the forefront of your mind?
 Do you wake up and the first thing you think about are your goals?
 What time during the day do you think about your goals?
 Many people write them down and think about them every once and awhile, but are not consistent with thinking about them and working toward them.
-One way to get closer to achieving your dreams is by visualizing your goals.
+One way to get closer to achieving your dreams is to visualize your goals.
 Write your goals down somewhere and look at them several times throughout the day, especially first thing in the morning.
 Remind yourself why you are getting up so early.
 4AM and 5AM are when legends are born.

 One option to visualize your goals is using post-it notes.
 David Goggins used to put post-it notes on his mirror about being fat, stupid and slow to help motivate him and prove everyone, most importantly himself, wrong.
 Consider writing down your goals and putting them by your bedside, your mirror or other parts of your home life the refrigerator or door.

 Trying to live a healthier lifestyle?
 Put a note on your coffee maker to drink a full glass of water first.
 Put a note on your car that says go for a walk.
 These are the little things that can help you form better habits and achieve your goals.

 If you have a lot going on in your life, you most likely already have a planner to focus on good time management.
 In your planner or a journal, you should write down your top 3 goals for the day, the make your bed.
 Why make your bed?
 Once you make your bed, you’ve already accomplished something and you’ve only been awake for a few minutes.
 That sense of accomplishment will help carry over toward your goals and you’ll be ready to attack the 3 goals you wrote down.